cascadiajs/cascadiajs-2022/src/views/content/tickets.md

 ---
 ![canoes](/images/sunriver/canoes.jpg)

-The CascadiaJS 2022 conference is taking place August 30 - September 2, 2022 at Sunriver Resort, OR.
 When you purchase a ticket to the conference, it is *fully loaded* and includes:

 <i class="fas fa-glass-cheers"></i> Day Zero Activities & Welcome Reception (Aug 30)